Last updated – 11 March 2021.

 - Where you have given us your consent

 We may share your information with our affiliated partners as part of our service to you and we will do this with your consent.
-We will inform you of the specific company we will refer you to, however the categories of firm we may share your information with are detailed in Section 5 below.
+We will inform you of the specific company we will refer you to, however, the categories of firms we may share your information with are detailed in Section 5 below.

-We do not collect sensitive personal information about you for the service we offer, however should this ever be necessary, for example to support with our money laundering obligations, then we will seek your explicit consent to obtain and use this sensitive information.
+We do not collect sensitive personal information about you for the service we offer, however, should this ever be necessary, for example, to support our money laundering obligations, then we will seek your explicit consent to obtain and use this sensitive information.

 - How we use and disclose your personal information